 Yes, it is and the keyword here is “Enterprise Data Integration“.

-Data integration is the process of combining data which resides in different sources and attempting to provide a unified view of these data.
+Data integration is the process of combining data that resides in different sources and attempting to provide a unified view of these data.

 If your organization is currently planning on embarking and implementing a BI solution, the following are 4 open source data integration tools that you could look into: